-Nicosia lies inland and therefore it can get hotter than the seaside in summer.
-However, the bliss of it is that as a consequence tourists don’t think much of the place, instead preferring the seaside resorts and towns.
-This not only keeps the place from becoming overcrowded but helps to preserve a truly Cypriot feel and character of the place.
+Nicosia lies inland; therefore, it can get hotter than the seaside in summer.
+However, the bliss of it is that, as a consequence, tourists don’t think much of the place, instead preferring the seaside resorts and towns.
+This not only keeps the place from becoming overcrowded but helps to preserve a true Cypriot feel and character of the place.

-Nicosia is the business and financial centre of the Republic of Cyprus, as well as the administrative heart.
-The city offers great entertainment, vibrant nightlife, excellent shopping and a choice of leisure activities.
+Nicosia is the business and financial center of the Republic of Cyprus, as well as the administrative heart.
+The city offers great entertainment, vibrant nightlife, excellent shopping, and a choice of leisure activities.